Tathra

 View of the heritage-listed Tathra Wharf, Tathra

 Mountain biking is popular in the area with a network of tracks catering for all from beginners to experts.
-The more adventurous can compete in the Tathra Beach and Bike MTB Enduro over the June long weekend.
-You can hire bikes, fishing gear from Tathra Beach and Bike.
+The Tathra Mountain Bike Trails run for almost 50 kilometres through national parks and along coastal fire trails.
+You can hire bikes from Navigate Expeditions.
 Golfers will have kangaroos for spectators at the Tathra Beach Country Club, with other courses to play in Bega, Tura Beach and Pambula.

 Family enjoying Bundalung Trail, Tathra